Ateliers de Construction Mecanique l'Aster: History

 A 12 h.p.
 Aster was exhibited at the 1903 Crystal Palace Motor Show and a range of Aster cars was sold in Britain between 1905 and 1907.

 In Italy the Aster Società Italiana Motori supplied cars and engines from 1906-1908 under licence.

 Aster had manufacturing capabilities in Wembley, North London, UK which both traded and stamped the engines as Aster-Wembley.
-Begbie Manufacturing of Wembley was founded in 1899 by Sydney D Begbie (A.M.I.M.E.) and in mid-1900s became British licensees of Aster, making mainly stationary engines.
+Begbie Manufacturing of Wembley was founded in 1899 by Sydney D Begbie (A.M.I.M.E.) and in the mid-1900s became British licensees of Aster, making mainly stationary engines.
 In 1913 they became Aster Engineering Co (1913) Ltd and during the First World War made aircraft engines.
 In 1922 they began producing Aster automobiles.
 From 1927 they were absorbed into Arrol Johnston & Aster Eng, Dumfries Scotland GB.
 The last Aster engines were made in 1930 by Meadows.